Making this sensory bag couldn’t be easier. All you need:

 Fill the bag with hair gel.
-I happened to find cheap hair gel that was already colored, had I not, I would have just added food coloring to regular hair gel.
+I happened to find cheap hair gel that was already colored, had I not, I would have just added food coloring to regular hair gel. (tip: you can find huge bottles of hair gel at the dollar store…. cheap).
 Then, throw in some fun things for baby to look at and squish around in the gel.
 Squeeze out as much air as you can when you seal the bag.
 I ran duct tape around all the edges to reinforce it.
 The duct tape added a little color and made it look kinda cool too (bonus) That’s it!
 You are good to go!

-I’m pretty proud of the frogs…don’t they look like they are swimming in there?
-We’ll call it a frog pond sensory bag
+We’ll call it a frog pond sensory bag 🙂

 I will definitely be repeating this one as the munchkin man gets older.
 I’d also like to try making this in a smaller size.
 I think it would be easier for him to pick up and manipulate.
 With the hair gel in the gallon size bag it was a bit heavy for him so he was more limited to playing with it like a mat.
-For that reason I think it would have been great when he was younger and needed something to hold his interest during tummy time.
-Wish I had thought of it then, he hated tummy time.
+Please remember though if you do an activity be sure to supervise your child at all times.
+Plastic bags do pose a suffocation risk and you can never be too careful.

 Disclaimer: If you do try this, as with any activity, make sure you supervise your little one at all times.
 Little fingernails and teeth could puncture the bag.
 Mr. C was about 8 months old when we tried this for the first time.
 He was able to sit up well on his own and had good head control when he was on his stomach.
 I would not recommend this for any infant that can not sit up on their own.
 Plastic can pose a suffocation risk.
 In the end you know your child best so please offer activities and supervise accordingly.
 Safety always comes first.

 Check out these Baby Play ideas HERE for much simple & fun ways to play with your little ones.